 The National Secular Society has campaigned vigorously against all attempts to restrict free speech and artistic expression throughout its history.
 It played a leading role in ensuring that the common law offences of blasphemy and blasphemous libel were abolished in 2008.
 But the struggle did not end with that success.

 While blasphemy is no longer explicitly outlawed in England and Wales, self-censorship grows stronger and stronger.
-This is enforced by a toxic mix of terrorism, state-sponsored violence, 'safe space' ideology on campuses and identity politics.
+This is enforced by a toxic mix of terrorism, state-sponsored violence, and religious privilege.
 The unjustified use of religiously-aggravated crimes and the low threshold for prosecutions also create risks to freedom of expression.

 In recent years we have repeatedly drawn attention to the adherence of major media outlets, including the BBC and Channel 4, to Islamic blasphemy codes.
 Events have forced these issues into mainstream discussion, yet there is still significant reticence within the media to begin undoing the damage caused by the media-enforced 'taboo' of depicting certain forms of religious imagery (including satire).